 I just returned from a few days in Toronto where I was attending

-Miss Mustard Seed Milk Paint retailers training.
+Miss Mustard Seed Milk Paint retailer training.
 What a great experience!

-(YEAH for Canadian made products) Miss Mustard Seed Milk Paint is being exported now to retailers in Australia, Belgium, Hawaii and the USA, and growing every day in popuarity…so great!
+(YAY for Canadian made products) Miss Mustard Seed Milk Paint is being exported now to retailers in Australia, Belgium, Hawaii and the USA, and growing every day in popularity… so great!

 Let me just say – these people rock!
 It is a family run business and the whole family was there to pitch in.
 Mom, Dad and both daughters helped out and shared their knowledge with us!

-You know that moment in your head or your heart that you just KNOW you made a right decision?
+You know that moment in your head or your heart that you just KNOW you made the right decision?

-Well…for me…it was when I met these people and listened to their story.
-They are ethical, they have great products, they care about people, they did not once knock or talk poorly about any other competing product (something that completely turns me) I could go on.
+For me, it was when I met these people and listened to their story.
+They are ethical, have great products, care about people, and they did not once knock or talk poorly about any other competing product (something that completely turns me).

-They HAND pour each quart of paint.
-They are kind and professional.
+They HAND pour each quart of paint and are so kind and professional.